ssloy/ssloy.github.io/docs/tinyfloat/print.md

+---
+title: Printing floats
+---

+# The problem you didn't even know you had

 How should the result of dividing `3.0` by `10.0` be displayed on a screen?
 How many digits should be printed if the user has not specified this?
+The chances are that you did not even know that printing floats is a tough problem with dozens of papers on the subject.
+It is actually one of the hardest parts of floating-point support in a language runtime.

+Spoiler alert: I'll avoid the hardest part in my implementation.
+Let us check what makes the problem so tough.

+## Problem #1: just enough digits

 As you might have noticed, I specified the numbers `3.0` and `10.0` in decimal (base 10), because that’s the notation us humans are used to.
 The problem, however, is that most decimal fractions do not have an exact binary representation: